 Meringue cookies are a terrific way to utilize leftover egg whites.
-Whether you’ve made creme brulee, chocolate pudding, lemon curd or a rich ice cream, there are times when only yolks are called for in a recipe.
+Whether you’ve made creme brulee, chocolate pudding, lemon curd, or rich ice cream, there are times when only yolks are called for in a recipe.
 This is when plain or chocolate meringue cookies are perfect!

-I also have a fabulous chocolate dipped macaroon recipe calling for two egg whites, but when your husband declares he’s allergic to coconut so he doesn’t have to eat it, these don’t fly!
-My simple meringue cookies are always a hit and this chocolate raspberry pavlova is killer!!!
+I also have a fabulous chocolate-dipped macaroon recipe calling for two egg whites, but when your husband declares he’s allergic to coconut so he doesn’t have to eat it, these don’t fly!
+My simple meringue cookies AKA egg white cookies are always a hit and this chocolate raspberry pavlova is killer!!!

 So make sure to pin this post so you can whip up these cookies made with egg whites next time you have some to spare!